lotfyah/Flower-Classification-ML-Project/README.md

 Proceedings of the Indian Conference on Computer Vision, Graphics and Image Processing (2008) TASK BREAKDOWN
 ## Machine Learning Model
-1. Use python pandas to create a machine learning model to train the dataset of flowers.
+1. Use python pandas to create a machine learning model and train the model using the train flower dataset.
 2. Carry out the necessary tasks to make the model predict the flower category with (a)	Test dataset; (b) Validation dataset
 3. Generate an api endpoint route for the project